Mailman (City Letter Carrier)

 I want to become pen pals with convicts, some of which are murderers.
 I really do not want to use my real name in these letters.
 If I open up a PO Box legitimately, will mail addressed to another name with the correct box number make it to my PO box?

-Asked by Frank about 11 years ago
+Asked by Frank over 11 years ago

 I think when you open a PO box, you need to show ID and give your real name as authorizEd to rcv mail there I don't know that the PO Box clerk will accept mail for a different name addressed to the proper PO Box.
 One other option is to use a commercial mail receiving agency like the UPS store.
 I don't know if they are as strict with their requirements for receiving mail.